Infineon/command-console/README.md

 ## Dependencies

-This section provides the list of dependent libraries required for this middleware library to work on AnyCloud FreeRTOS and Arm® Mbed OS IoT frameworks.
+This section provides the list of dependent libraries required for this middleware library to work on FreeRTOS and Arm® Mbed OS IoT frameworks.

-### AnyCloud
+### ModusToolbox&trade;

 - [Wi-Fi connection manager](https://github.com/cypresssemiconductorco/wifi-connection-manager)